It looks like you are visiting this site

 Once established as a mature plant, it forms a miniature tree-like structure, with a thick trunk and branches.
 Leaves are thick, fleshy and opal shaped in a deep, glossy jade green.We here at Planteria Group hope that this guide has provided you with some advice on how to care for succulents and of course some inspiration to create stunning succulent displays of your own.

-succulents in gold antique looking bird cage
+Succulents in gold antique looking bird cage

 Our specialism is providing plants and flowers for our Corporate clients, so if you are looking to add terrariums, succulents or plants to your office, hotel or restaurant and if you have any questions or would like to talk to one of our team about our products and services, please take a look at our website or get in touch.